shundhammer/qdirstat/README.md

 - File size statistics window with histogram, percentiles, buckets and a lot of documentation that everybody should be able to understand.
-Even if (or, better yet, in particular if) your math teacher or statistics professor never explained it properly, please have a lot at it.
+Even if (or, better yet, in particular if) your math teacher or statistics professor never explained it properly, please have a look at it.

 - Packages view: Show installed packages and their files in the tree.
 Supported for all Linux distributions using any of _dpkg_, _rpm_, _pacman_ as their